Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Methodology

-\end{widetext} which enters the rescaling from the triple‑differential form in Eq.~\eqref{eq:master_xsec} to our learning target (see next section).
+which enters the rescaling from the triple‑differential form in Eq.~\eqref{eq:master_xsec} to our learning target (see Section \ref{subsec:3-A}).
 Sample‑dependent weights are applied to balance under‑represented kinematic slices; these are fixed once at the data‑preparation stage and used consistently throughout training.
+Equation~(\ref{Eq11}) treats the explicit tree-level prefactor $\propto Q^{-3}$ exactly over the finite mass bin, while evaluating the remaining (smooth) factors at the bin center $Q_M$; this is a midpoint approximation whose leading correction scales as $\mathcal{O}(\Delta^2)$ for symmetric bins.
+It's also possible to evaluate the full bin integral numerically by adding a low-order quadrature over $Q'$ inside the differentiable forward map.